 The night was foggy and cold.
 It was February fog, thick and sticky.
 We were driving from Milton-Freewater to Pendleton.
-The two towns were about 35 miles apart.
-The Loeffelbein’s had started a great adventure in leasing Curl’s Drive in in Milton-Freewater but were having trouble selling the house in Pendleton.
+The Loeffelbein family had embarked on a great adventure in leasing Curl’s Drive in in Milton-Freewater but were having trouble selling the house in Pendleton.
 The trip was supposed to be a chance for us kids to see our friends and help pack up the house.
 We didn’t make it very far.

 Just outside of town there is a long steep grade that at that time had only two lanes.
 (I believe it’s 3 lanes now).
 I don’t know the ladies name in the slow car that was in front of us, I think she was driving a Rambler.
 Rodney thought it would be safe to pass.
 We were slightly ahead of her car when we saw the lights of the on coming car, they weren’t headlights, just park lights but it was a car in the lane in front of us.
 Rodney tried swerve back into our lane, there just wasn’t enough time.